DataDog/integrations-extras/upbound_uxp/README.md

     # uxp_port: "8080"

     ## @param uxp_hosts - array of strings - optional - default: []
-    ## Specifies hosts where to pck up metrics.
+    ## Specifies hosts from which to collect metrics.
-    ## Note, the datadog agent auto discovers Crossplane
+    ## Note, the Datadog Agent discovers Crossplane
     ## and provider pods automatically.
 A usecase is for
     ## out of cluster agent tests.
     #